chris-martin/bricks/in/posts/2017-02-24-nix-for-stack-users/post.md

 programs and compile stuff with them, but only if the dependencies are Haskell packages.

-Nix dependencies can be... kinda any software at all.
+Nix dependencies can be… kinda any software at all.

 Nix and Stack work together nicely.
 When you enable [Nix integration for Stack][integration], you can add any software as a dependency of your Stack